Hazorox/BioMaker/README.md

 ## BioMaker by Hazoro
----This project is still under development---
+---This project is still under development--- <br>
-90% of the front end is done
+90% of the front end is done<br>
-Only backend remaining
+Only backend remaining<br>